garlicdevs/Fruit-API/README.md

 # Credit

 Please cite our work in your papers or projects as follows.
+All contributions to the work are welcome.

 ```bibtex
 @misc{nguyen2019fruitapi,